afraitaneayal/poll_power_api_definition/README.md

 they can choose to vote for the candidate they want to

 Feel free to feed us back
-they can choose to vote for the candidate they
+they can choose to vote for the candidate